1. About

 line_parity |

-The XOR of indexes with an odd number of bits set in the byte. |
+The XOR of the indexes of all tag bytes with an odd number of bits set. |

 ||||||||||||